jdrum7/MISTproject/README.md

 ## Query Matrix
 <img width="693" alt="Screen Shot 2023-11-03 at 5 45 29 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/26e66b4a-24f5-4031-9943-a3a8a40d0324">

-Query 1:

-Query 1 lists the equipment ID and name of equipment that is not currently assigned to a room.
+Query 1: lists the equipment ID and name of equipment that is not currently assigned to a room.
 <img width="677" alt="Screen Shot 2023-11-03 at 6 10 15 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/25009c14-2df5-4ad4-84f7-c1576ab1a9fb">

 The provided query is essential for management to identify equipment that is not currently assigned to any room, enabling efficient resource allocation and cost control.
 It would help managers identify which equipment could be allocated into rooms to ensure that they are maintaining operational efficiency within the medical center.

-Query 2:

-Query 2 lists physicians’ names who did not have any visits on April 29, 2023.
+Query 2: lists physicians’ names who did not have any visits on April 29, 2023.
 <img width="629" alt="Screen Shot 2023-11-03 at 6 18 54 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/8e673392-ee87-4427-a727-b5c143b341b5">